 Plant Sources High in Vitamin A

 Plant sources are not stored in body fat and are therefore less problematic.
-The following plant-based foods are rich in vitamin A and are wonderful for treating dry eyes.
+The following plant-based foods are rich in vitamin A.

 Cayenne pepper or chili powder

-The B-Complex of vitamins are antioxidants, mood stabilizing, and neuroprotective.
+The B-Complex of vitamins are important for supporting a healthy body.
 Methylated versions of vitamin B supplements should be used, such as folate instead of folic acid, because the nutrient is used by the body instead of broken down.
 In addition to this, many people are unable to properly metabolize folic acid in that form.

-Low Vitamin B6 is associated with inflammation, according to WebMD.
-This can be found naturally in legumes and vegetables.
+Vitamin B6 can be found naturally in legumes and vegetables.
 Studies show that people with the highest inflammation have the lowest levels of vitamin B6 in their blood.
 Your body excretes any excess B vitamins, therefore it is never retained.

 Most people are actually vitamin D deficient.
 It is not found in the food we eat in as much abundance as before, and we do not get as much sunshine as we used to.
-Exposure to the sun will help your vitamin D deficiency, but it will probably not completely resolve it, even in areas that have loads of sunshine all year long.
+Exposure to the sun will may help, but it will probably not be enough, even in areas that have loads of sunshine all year long.
 Eating whole foods with vitamin D also helps, but supplementation with vitamin D is usually recommended.
 Foods to eat include:

 Fortified almond milk